silogen/kaiwo/docs/docs/aim/concepts/kv-cache.md

 # KV Cache

-KV Cache (Key-Value Cache) is a performance optimization technique for Large Language Model (LLM) inference that has the potential of significantly improving throughput and reduce latency by caching intermediate computation results.
+KV Cache (Key-Value Cache) is a performance optimization technique for Large Language Model (LLM) inference that significantly improves throughput and reduces latency by caching intermediate computation results.

-Note that any performance boost of shared KV cache depends on networking, such as RDMA support.

 ## Overview